Last Updated on by

 Thiamine is required for certain metabolic reactions.
 “Your body needs it to form adenosine triphosphate (ATP), which every cell of the body uses for energy.”3

 Vitamin C is famous for its immune system boosting abilities, but recent studies have also shown that it benefits cardiovascular health as well.
 “Vitamin C is also used by your body for wound healing, repairing, and maintaining the health of your bones and teeth, and plays a role in helping your body absorb iron.”4

 Red clover also contains isoflavones – chemicals that act like estrogens (more on that later).
 Scientists are currently studying the possibility that isoflavones can hinder prostate cancer and help menopausal women.

 Red clover for inflammation

 Red clover’s reputation for soothing irritation and fighting inflammation has led to the scientific study of its anti-inflammatory abilities.
 One study, published in the journal Phytomedicine, proved the anecdotes accurate.
 Red clover was shown to reduce inflammation and inhibit angiogenesis.

 Angiogenesis, the development of new blood vessels, is a response to acute inflammation and is necessary for the proliferation and metastatic spread of cancer.
 It’s important to understand that while inflammation can induce angiogenesis, there’s no evidence that angiogenesis causes cancer.
 However, cancer would not make much progress (and would be much less deadly) without angiogenesis.

 Red clover for better skin

 Like Oregon grape root, red clover can also be used topically to treat psoriasis.
-And other irritating skin conditions, eczema and rashes, also benefit.
-Internally, it improves circulation, which helps to improve the look and health of skin.
+And other irritating skin conditions, eczema, and rashes, also benefit.
+Internally, it improves circulation, which helps to improve the look and health of the skin.
 It also helps irritating skin conditions internally.